anisha16/Cloudformation-Pipeline-demo/README.md

 **Problem Statement:**
 A Jenkins pipeline has been implemented to automate the process of creating CloudFormation stacks, which in turn deploy S3 buckets.

-The **s3.yaml** file conatins the cloudformation script to create an S3 bucket.
+The **s3.yaml** file contains the cloudformation script to create an S3 bucket.

 The **Jenkinsfile** create the stages of the Pipeline.